Laravel-Backpack/medialibrary-uploaders/readme.md

 ### Overriding the defaults

 Backpack sets up some handy defaults for you when handling the media.
 But it also provides you a way to customize the bits you need from Spatie Media Library.
-You can pass a configuration array to `->withMedia([])` or `'withMedia' => []` to override the defaults Backpack has set:
+You can pass a configuration array to `->withMedia([])` or `'withMedia' => []` to override the defaults Backpack has set.

 ```php
 CRUD::field('main_image')